 Opening timesAround High Tide the reserve may be cut off.

 - Spring is an exciting time with courting eider ducks and terns starting to arrive back on the reserve.
-Thrift and sea campion in flower.
+Thrift and sea campion are in flower.

 - In summer the three species of tern are busy feeding chicks.
 You can see lots of ringed plover chicks as well.

 - In autumn there are large numbers of oyster catcher and curlew.
-The sea aster is in flower
+The sea aster is in flower.

 - Winter is a great time to spot birds such as brent geese, wigeon, knot and dunlin.
 You might also see long-tailed duck, Slovenian grebe or the occasional diver on the sea amongst thousands of eider.

-- At any time of year you might see seals
+At any time of year you might see seals.

 Island of pebbles

 Foulney Island is formed entirely of pebbles that were brought from the Lake District to the coast by glaciers during the last ice age.
 Once a true island, Foulney Island is connected to the mainland by a man-made causeway built in the 19th century to prevent the Walney Channel from silting up.
 The saltmarsh to the east of the causeway has developed as a direct result.

 This is a great place to find specialist plants of shingle and saltmarsh.
 The vegetated shingle of the island itself is nationally important with species such as sea kale, sea campion and yellow horned poppy.
 On the saltmarsh you can find sea purslane, sea lavender and glasswort.